You Have to Be Humble to Be Successful

 Being humble is knowing how to be empathetic and respectful and not overpowering others.
 It is a useful concept that's worth practicing.

 Being humble is more than a virtue, it is a value that we should all practice and pass on to our children.

 However, nowadays it seems that many confuse “success” with power, and this is when they become egotistic.

 There is an interesting Arab proverb that states: “We are born innocent creatures that become camels.
 Later we turn into lions and, finally, we become children.”

 Human beings make complex personal journeys where we sometimes aspire to acquire strength and power.
 In other words, we wish to become “lions.”

 Later on, we discover that we can find our true worth by having a gentle soul, which approaches life matters in a wise and humble way.

-It is not easy to be humble in our day to day life.
-It requires small changes and other approaches that, without a doubt, will allow us to live a more harmonious life.
+It’s not easy to be humble in our day to day life.
+It requires small changes and other approaches that will allow us to live a more harmonious life.

 We invite you to reflect on this subject.